 Although Vatican City is often visited on a trip to Rome, it’s actually not part of Italy but is the world’s smallest country.
-5-6 million visitors a year come to see the Sistine Chapel and Vatican Museums so it’s highly recommended that you buy Vatican Museum tickets in advance (5% discount through this link or using the booking box).
+5-6 million visitors a year come to see the Sistine Chapel and Vatican Museums so it’s highly recommended that you buy skip-the-line Vatican Museum tickets in advance (5% discount through this link or using the booking box).